-Inventories are stated at the lower of cost or market value.
+Inventories are stated at the lower of cost or net realizable value.
 Inventory write-off is provided to cover risks arising from slow-moving items, technological obsolescence, excess inventories and discontinued products.
-Inventory write-offs totaled \$ 1,288, \$ 750 and \$ 1,071 in 2014, 2015 and 2016, respectively, and have been included in cost of revenues of product.
+Inventory write-offs totaled \$ 2,324, \$ 1,071 and \$ 750 in 2017, 2016 and 2015, respectively, and have been included in cost of revenues of product.